 Practicum opportunities may be developed through ongoing research or other activities at JHSPH departments or centers that are not associated with a course.
 These might be ad hoc opportunities, or institutionalized ones that are offered annually.
 You can connect students with these opportunities through developing and coordinating special studies practicum opportunities.
 You can serve as the preceptor, or someone from the partnering organization can serve as the preceptor.

-If you have a special studies practicum ready, and you have already identified a student to work on the project, then you and the student will complete the Practicum Learning Plan, and the student will submit the plan to the Proposal Form.
+If you have a special studies practicum ready, and you have already identified a student to work on the project, then you and the student will complete the Practicum Learning Plan, and the student will submit the plan.

 If you are interested in developing a special studies practicum, but would like to talk to someone from the Practicum Team about project ideas before submitting an opportunity, please complete the following form and a member of the Practicum Team will respond shortly: MPH Practicum Special Studies/Course INTEREST Form.